npmcdn-to-unpkg-bot/leap_app/README.md

 [Live Demo](http://fyrdmen.github.io/leap_app/)
 Demo requires the use of A leap Motion controller.
-A video demonstration will be added since few will have a Leap Controller
+A video demonstration will be added.

 ## How it works